Philippines rushes aid as more rains pound Manila

 Four provinces near Manila were placed under a state of calamity, including the key rice-growing provinces of Bataan and Pampanga.

-The farm department estimates the damage so far to crops, mainly rice, at 152 million pesos ($3.6 million).
+The farm department estimates the damage so far to crops, mainly rice, at 152 million pesos.

 (Reporting By Manuel Mogato; Editing by Rosemarie Francisco and Ed Lane)